Rakesh Sharma (filmmaker): Early career

-1993-94- Legends; Zee TV.
-Producer-Director.
-The series, aired as Sitaron ka Karvan, kicked off with a 4-episode biopic with Ashok Kumar, the first big star of Bollywood.
-Followed by a 3-episode biopic with Shammi Kapoor.
+From 1993 to 1994, Kumar produced and directed the series "Legends" for Zee TV, which aired under the title "Sitaron ka Karvan."
+The series began with a four-episode biopic on Ashok Kumar, Bollywood's first major star, followed by a three-episode biopic on Shammi Kapoor.

-Rakesh gave up documentary film-making in 1992, as “projects funded by international broadcasters and agencies always came with strings attached, however benign and I had no interest in making commissioned Sarkari films”.
-In 1992-93, following the Bombay riots in the aftermath of the Demolition of the Babri Masjid, Rakesh took a sabbatical from his career to run a relief camp in Jogeshwari East (Jhoola Maidan, near Gandhi chawl, where the Bane family had been burnt alive inside their home).
-As a full-time Nivara Haqq volunteer for several months, Rakesh ran the camp and worked with both the communities on relief, rehab and preliminary legal work, incl filing FIRs and compensation claims etc.
+Rakesh gave up documentary film making in 1992, as “projects funded by international broadcasters and agencies always came with strings attached, however benign and I had no interest in making commissioned Sarkari films”.

-Rakesh then moved to the corporate side of broadcasting for the next 7–8 years, before returning to self-financed, independent film-making in 2001-2.
+In 1992-93, following the Bombay riots in the aftermath of the Demolition of the Babri Masjid, Rakesh took a sabbatical from his career to run a relief camp in Jogeshwari East (Jhoola Maidan, near Gandhi Chawl, where the Bane family had been burnt alive inside their home).
+As a full-time Nivara Haqq volunteer for several months, Rakesh ran the camp and worked with both the communities on relief, rehab and preliminary legal work, including filing FIRs, compensation claims, etc. Rakesh then moved to the corporate side of broadcasting for the next 7–8 years, before returning to self-financed, independent film-making in 2001-02.